 The Park’s first Innovation Centre, IC1, was officially opened in October 1999 by Her Majesty The Queen

 In 2002, the second Innovation Centre (IC2) was completed and opened its doors to its first tenants.

 A few years later, the second phase of the Park was completed with the opening of two more Innovation Centres – IC4 in 2005 and IC3 in 2006.

 In 2015, the Park rebranded from a Science and Business Park to a Science and Innovation Park to reflect its focus on growing technology-led organisations.

-Both existing and future facilities will continue to offer new business incubation facilities alongside inspiring spaces for established companies, created to deliver unique environments that will enhance the development of academic and business collaborations and the creation of new ventures and high value jobs.
+Both existing and future facilities will continue to offer new business incubation opportunities alongside inspiring spaces for established companies, created to deliver unique environments that will enhance the development of academic and business collaborations and the creation of new ventures and high-value jobs.